Altabeh/gcl/README.md

 ### v1.2

 - An independent module `google_patent_api.py` is added to scrape patent data.
-- EPO patents are now downloadble without claims missing.
+- EPO patents are now downloadable without claims missing.
 - Patent data can now contain patent descriptions using the option `include_description = True` in `.patent_data()` of the GCLParse class.
 - Claim/description extraction is more fine-grained and robust.
 - `depdendent_on` value for each claim in `patents_in_suit` is now a list.
 It can take more than one value in case there are references to more than one precedeng claim.